grongierisc/kong-ee-training/README.md

 ### 3.4.1.
 Iris Image

-First you need to swith for the community edition to an licensed one.
+First you need to switch for the community edition to a licensed one.

 To do so, you need to setup your access to InterSystems Container Registry to download IRIS limited access images.